lizardlabs/logparser/Documentation/evt_parameters_list.md

 	* Default value: -IgnoreConvertExceptions=False
 	* Description: Ignore the value exceptions and return null.
 Otherwise string fields will be set to error message for debugging.
 Type: boolean value.

+### Category: Performance.

+ - IncludeKeywordsDisplayNames

+	* Default value: -IncludeKeywordsDisplayNames=True
+	* Description: If true, Keywords field is extracted from event record.
+Warning: will affect performance when used on a huge data set.
+Type: boolean value.

+ - IncludeStrings

+	* Default value: -IncludeStrings=True
+	* Description: If true, Strings field is extracted from event record.
+Warning: will affect performance when used on a huge data set.
+Type: boolean value.

+ - ResolveUserSIDs

+	* Default value: -ResolveUserSIDs=True
+	* Description: Try to resolve user SID to actual account name in a new field.
+Warning: will affect performance when used on a huge data set.
+Type: boolean value.

 ------------------------------------------------------------